 In Denmark, we love festivals: especially during the summer months where you can find a festival to your taste both in and outside Copenhagen.
 In Halsnæs, too, there is a lot going on everywhere in the municipality:

 The sand sculpture festival in Hundested Harbour showcases 10 giant sand sculptures, created by the best international sand artists, and will be on display throughout the summer.
 Nearby, there is a large children’s area with various activities.
 Ice cream, beer, soft drinks and coffee are available, and you can bring your own picnic basket.

 Book festival: Every year, an art and book festival takes place in Torup, offering the public the possibility to attend lectures and readings by local and national writers.

 Folkely Festival, a new local born festival every year in August.

 If you are fond of classical music, you should not miss Frederiksværk Music Festival: one of Denmark’s most extensive chamber music festivals with 17 concerts every July.
-The concerts are held in the former canon foundry, Gjethuset, in Frederiksværk.
+The concerts are held in the former cannon foundry, Gjethuset, in Frederiksværk.

 The festival programme includes masterpieces of classical chamber music, renowned ensembles and new ones from the international sphere of classical music, as well as some of the foremost singers from Denmark and from abroad.